Proper preparation, the right tools, and slow careful strokes ensure a smooth, irritation-free shave down there with an electric razor.

 Post-shave care is just as important as preparation and technique.
 Immediately after finishing your shave:

-- Rinse with cool water: This closes pores and soothes irritated follicles.
+- Rinse with cool water: This helps soothe the skin after shaving.

 - Towel dry gently: Pat dry instead of rubbing which can aggravate sensitive skin.